twentyhub/energyonline/content/terms-and-conditions.md

 **You** should consider arranging insurance that covers damage from power fluctuations, install **your** own back-up devices such as an uninterruptible power supply (UPS), and / or make other arrangements to protect **your** equipment or meet **your** special needs.
 Power conditioners and surge protectors may help reduce such fluctuations and can be plugged into appliances or wired into **your** house mains.
 Further information regarding protection that **you** may take against outages or voltage fluctuations, and information on high-risk areas, is available by visiting our website.

-We take no responsibility for any loss or damage caused to equipment or appliances, including loss of data, arising from these kinds of fluctuations.
+**We** take no responsibility for any loss or damage caused to equipment or appliances, including loss of data, arising from these kinds of fluctuations.

 23 METERING EQUIPMENT AND NETWORK COMPANY EQUIPMENT 23.1 The energy supplied to **you** will be metered.
-Different pricing options may require separate meters.
-We, or the metering company, will retain all ownership rights in any meter and metering equipment installed at **your** premises.
+Different pricing options may require separate meters. **We**, or the metering company, will retain all ownership rights in any meter and metering equipment installed at **your** premises.
 All electricity and gas meters will comply with applicable regulations and good industry practice.

-23.2 If **you** do not have a suitable meter for **your** energy use or pricing option we will choose and arrange to install the appropriate meter. **You** may not provide or install **your** own meter. **You** must pay all reasonable costs relating to the installation of any metering equipment.
+23.2 If **you** do not have a suitable meter for **your** energy use or pricing option **we** will choose and arrange to install the appropriate meter. **You** may not provide or install **your** own meter. **You** must pay all reasonable costs relating to the installation of any metering equipment.
 However, **you** will not be charged:

-• for the installation of the first advanced meter at **your** premises, unless additional work is required to install the meter or metering equipment (this includes additional wiring required to install the meter or work required to re-locate the position of the metering equipment) in which case we may charge **you** for this additional work;
+• for the installation of the first advanced meter at **your** premises, unless additional work is required to install the meter or metering equipment (this includes additional wiring required to install the meter or work required to re-locate the position of the metering equipment) in which case **we** may charge **you** for this additional work;
-• where we decide to replace meters or related equipment if the existing meters or related equipment are unsuitable for **your** energy use or pricing option.
-In some cases it may be necessary to upgrade **your** meter if **your** energy use or pricing option changes.
-We may charge **you** the costs of installing a new meter.
-We will inform **you** if any upgrade is required and the costs of that upgrade.
+• where **we** decide to replace meters or related equipment if the existing meters or related equipment are unsuitable for **your** energy use or pricing option.
+In some cases it may be necessary to upgrade **your** meter if **your** energy use or pricing option changes. **We** may charge **you** the costs of installing a new meter. **We** will inform **you** if any upgrade is required and the costs of that upgrade.

 23.3 If **you** request that a new meter be installed **you** will be charged for the installation of that new meter (as well as the cost of the new meter).